 Top 4 Password Blunders And How Thycotic Can Help

-The fact is that however bad a solution they are, we are all stuck using passwords, and, with few exceptions, they will be for the foreseeable future.
-These are the typical bad password practices I see when I’ve visited enterprises over recent times.
+The fact is that however bad a solution they are, we are all stuck using passwords and will be for the foreseeable future.
+Here are the typical bad password practices I see when I’ve visited enterprises over recent times.

 1. PASSWORD IN SPREADSHEETS, NOTEPAD FILES, NOTEBOOKS, PHOTOS ON PHONES ETC ETC

 So, what’s the problem: it’s password protected, right?

 WRONG!
 I challenge you to just Google (other search engines are available) “excel password recovery” and you’ll be presented with over 2 million hits offering everything from dodgy download links to paid software or services; ways to recover your data!
 Fine if you need it, but what if that file is taken by a disgruntled employee, or found on a lost laptop, then all your crown jewels are in there!

 Also, what about availability?
 The share where the password file resides is down, and you need a password from that very file to restore access!
 D’oh!

 I once visited a medium sized digital services firm that had the same password on all their desktops, AND SERVERS, for the past 6 years.
 And everyone knew it!
 Try not to dwell on the possible consequences of anyone with a little knowledge, legitimately allowed on your network, and the potential damage they could do by installing some “trialware”, or by accessing the admin share on your Exchange server!

 You have a service account used by scripts and applications that you daren’t change in case something breaks and brings all your worlds crashing down at once.
 And of course this password is known by all the IT staff, taking it with them once they left.
 I bet you’ve all got at least one!

 4. PASSWORDS ARE CHANGED AND NOBODY KNOWS WHO CHANGED IT OR WHAT IT IS